Nayan-laravel/saunak-app/README.md

 # saunak-app
-This is a new project in laravel
+This is a new project in laravel new